icebarf/ranhya.github.io.old/content/meta/games-played.md

 date: 2025-03-17T09:35:17Z
 draft: false
 ---
 This is a list of games that I've played.
 Some of them I've not yet played to the end.
-It's in no particular order, I might order it alphabetically at one point but I am too lazy to do that right now.
-It's also not exhauative because I probably can't remember some of them.
+It's in no particular order, I might order it alphabetically at one point but I am too lazy to do that right now (Even though it would take 2 seconds with chatgpt) It's also not exhauative because I probably can't remember some of them.
 I'm also not counting games that I've only played for a couple of hours.

 - Persona Series
   - Person 5 Royal